yeongjin-lee/gd-sgd-minibatch-analysis/README.md

 through partial averaging, and GD produces the smoothest but most computationally expensive optimization trajectory.

-This repository provides **fully reproducible scripts** for both experiments and is intended as a minimal, research-oriented implementation for understanding gradient-based optimization dynamics.
+Rather than focusing on exact numerical replication of any single figure, this repository aims to provide a **clean, reproducible, and interpretable experimental framework** for understanding gradient-based optimization dynamics.

 ## Project Structure
 - `src/optimizers.py`: Core NumPy implementations of GD, SGD, and Mini-batch SGD update rules.